-All releases of the NIS contain two types of data: inpatient stay records and hospital information with weights.
+All releases of the NIS contain two types of data: inpatient stay records and hospital information with weights to calculate national estimates.
 Appendix III identifies the data elements in each NIS file:

-- Table 1 for the Inpatient Core files (record = inpatient stay) - Table 2 for the Hospital Weights files (record = hospital) - Table 3 for the Disease Severity Measures files (record = inpatient stay) - Table 4 for the Diagnosis and Procedure Groups files (record = inpatient stay).
+- Table 1 for the Inpatient Core files (record = inpatient stay) - Table 2 for the Hospital Weights files (record = hospital)

+- Table 3 for the Disease Severity Measures files (record = inpatient stay) - Table 4 for the Diagnosis and Procedure Groups files (record = inpatient stay).